zorrowang/LeetCode/docs/Languages/Java/data-structure/Queue.md

 Solutions:

 - Use TreeMap to maintain topK sorted order.
-Suppose m is the number of input and n is the number of distinct input, then build treemap requires O(mlogn), + nlogn) complexity.
+Suppose m is the number of inputs and n is the number of distinct inputs, then build treemap requires O(mlogn), + nlogn) complexity.
 - A more efficient approach is to use HashMap + PriorityQueue.

 ```java